 However, choosing the right wood lathe to buy can be a challenge.
 There are a lot of lathes on the market and each of them comes with different features.
 You can choose to spend a ton of time studying and researching all the options out there to find the right lathe for your needs.
 However, it’s a lot easier to look at a compiled list of the best options where the homework is already done for you.

-We offer a guide to the top 10 wood lathes of 2019 so you can see what to expect when buying one for your workshop.
+We offer a guide to the top 10 wood lathes so you can see what to expect when buying one for your workshop.
 We’ll also offer some insight into the things to think about when purchasing a wood lathe in case you aren’t sure where to start.
 Either way, you will end up with the equipment you need to get your work done quickly and efficiently.

 Table of Contents

 - 1 The Best Wood Lathe for the Money

 - 2 Jet JWL-1221VS Variable Speed Wood Lathe

 - 4 Delta Industrial 46-460 Variable Speed Midi Lathe

 - 5 Wen 3420T Variable Speed Benchtop Mini Wood Lathe

 - 7 Wen 3424T 5-Speed Benchtop Wood Lathe

 - 8 Grizzly Industrial T25920 Variable Speed Benchtop Wood Lathe